How to Find the Best Places to Visit for a Road Trip in Croatia

 Zadar is the northern city of the Dalmatian coast, with National Parks to the east and an archipelago of islands to the west.

-Tip: Zadar makes a great base to explore four National Parks in Croatia – Five Day Trips from Zadar.
+Zadar is a great base to explore four national parks in Croatia.

 Sibenik can often be overlooked when leaving Zadar for Split.